favourumeh/Identifying-Player-Position/README.md

  A uniform weight function simply choses the modal label(/class) from the k neighbours.
 The distance wieght function chosen for this model places more emphases (weight) on labels that are closer to the queried point by setting the weight as the inverse (Euclidean) distance between the query point and the neighbours.

-To gauge the effect of adjusting the K-value and weight function a 5-fold cross validation was conducted on the training data and the mean (mean) accuracy of the 5 models was calculated.
-The figure below shows the effect of the weight function used and k-value on the mean (mean) accuracy.
+To gauge the effect of adjusting the K-value and weight function a 5-fold cross validation was conducted on the training data and the mean accuracy of the 5 models was calculated.
+The figure below shows the effect of the weight function used and k-value on the mean  accuracy.

 ![](https://github.com/favourumeh/Identifying-Player-Position/blob/main/KNN/final%20images/tuning_k.png)